2017 Los Angeles Rams season: Week 16: at Tennessee Titans

 In this Super Bowl XXXIV rematch, the Rams clinched their first NFC Western Division title since 2003 in a wild shootout with the Titans in Nashville.
 Running back Todd Gurley repeated as NFC Offensive Player of the Week after finishing with 22 carries for 118 yards and 10 catches for 158 yards and 2 TDs, including an 80-yard catch-and-run in the second quarter.
 Trailing by three in the fourth quarter, Jared Goff engineered the first comeback win of his professional career, completing 22 of 38 passes for 301 yards and four touchdowns, the last going to Cooper Kupp on a 14-yard scoring strike with 11:51 remaining.
-The Rams defense made the lead stick, holding the host Titans scoreless on their final three drives.
+The Rams defense held the Titans scoreless on their final three drives to seal the victory.
 The victory also guaranteed the Rams their first playoff berth since 2004.

 Week 17: vs. San Francisco 49ers

 With no chance to improve his team's standing, Rams head coach Sean McVay opted to rest most of his starting lineup for the season finale.
 The 49ers got their fifth straight win to close the season as Jimmy Garoppolo passed for 292 yards and two touchdowns while Carlos Hyde ran for two more scores for San Francisco.
 Rams replacement kicker Sam Ficken kicked a pair of field goals in the first half and backup running back Lance Dunbar scored on an 8-yard run in the fourth quarter.
 Sean Mannion made his first pro start for the Rams at quarterback, going 20-of-34 for 169 yards.
 On defense, cornerback Kevin Peterson led the Rams in tackles (eight), pass deflections (five), and interceptions (two) as the Rams finished with an 11–5 record.
 The Rams wore their classic blue-and-yellow throwback uniforms for the second time in the season.